jdtaylor7/prometheus/README.md

 </p>

 Prometheus is a real-time drone monitoring application.
 Built with OpenGL, it allows one to easily visualize the telemetry from a drone system.
-It runs in Linux under X11.
+It runs under X11 and is supported on Arch Linux and Ubuntu Focal.

 ### Dependencies